Parasite Testing | What You Need to Know (2024)

 In our reports, each out-of-range marker is highlighted with a concise summary of the research.
 This gives you an accurate, non-sensationalised view of the current state of knowledge—and encourages you (or your client) to think about how these findings might apply to your own symptoms and lifestyle.

-At Healthpath, the Essential Gut Health Test costs £299 and the Advanced Gut Health Test costs £349.
+At Healthpath, our Ultimate Gut Test costs £389 and the Ultimate Plan currently costs £399.

 Both tests use the same testing methods, and offer the same level of detail on reports.
-But the Advanced Gut Health includes even more bacteria and biomarkers, such as:
+But the Ultimate Gut Plan also includes:

-We recommend that people taking the Advanced and Ultimate Gut Health Tests work with a registered practitioner, as some of the findings may warrant one-on-one support and guidance.
+We recommend that people taking the Ultimate Plan or Ultimate Package consider working with a registered practitioner, as some of the findings may warrant one-on-one support and guidance.

 uBiome was another company that offered gut health tests for order online.
 They were based in the US but shipped internationally.